Management of Fibromyalgia Optimized by Functional Electrotherapy

 rééducation pelvienne

-par Annie Bélanger 13 mars, 2024
+par Annie Bélanger T.Phys., DESS en pratique de la réadaptation 13 mars 2024

 Face à la complexité et la diversité des troubles du plancher pelvien, affectant jusqu'à 47% des femmes globalement, la recherche de solutions efficaces est primordiale.
 Ces affections, souvent sous-diagnostiquées, ont un impact profond sur la qualité de vie, entravant le bien-être physique et mental, et peuvent mener à l'isolement social.
 Cet article explore des approches novatrices pour la rééducation pelvienne, en mettant un accent particulier sur l'application de l'électrothérapie à domicile.
 En intégrant des méthodes innovantes comme l'électrothérapie fonctionnelle, nous visons à améliorer l'accès aux soins et à offrir des stratégies personnalisées répondant aux besoins uniques de chaque femme, tout en soulignant l'importance d'une collaboration étroite entre les patientes et les professionnels de la santé pour optimiser les résultats de la rééducation pelvipérinéale.

-par Natalie Dzepina 12 mars, 2024
+par Natalie Dzepina 12 mars 2024

 Le présentéisme, un terme encore méconnu de certains dirigeants et professionnels des ressources humaines, représente pourtant une problématique coûteuse pour les entreprises de toutes tailles.
 Cet article vise à démystifier ce concept, à en expliquer les coûts associés pour les organisations et à souligner l'importance d'adopter des solutions efficaces pour y remédier.